 There is variability within the religion and not all members approach the blood ban equally.
 Most Jehovah's Witnesses will accept autologous blood transfusion if it is kept in a continuous circuit such as a cell saver or during hemodialysis.
-The vast majority of the Jehovah's Witness population will accept albumin, recombinant human erythropoietin, and other factor concentrates.
-Since albumin is used in the formulation of erythropoietin ( $Procrit^{TM}$ ), a written consent should be obtained prior to using this medication (1,4).
+Many Jehovah's Witnesses will accept albumin, recombinant human erythropoietin, and other factor concentrates.
+Since albumin is used in the formulation of erythropoietin (ProcritTM), a written consent should be obtained prior to using this medication (1,4).